-It is widely known that processes of both perception and attention differ soundly depending on individual abilities of every person.
-Moreover, these processes have a significant impact on learning ability.
+It is well-known that processes of both perception and attention differ soundly depending on individual abilities of every person.
+Moreover, these methods have a significant impact on learning ability.
 Therefore, for every group of people there exists an optimal way to aid the attention and perceptive processes of each member.
-In the current paper, I want to analyze the role of my personal abilities and experiences within a Learning Team consisting of four members.
+In the current paper, I want to analyze the role of my abilities and experiences within a Learning Team consisting of four members.

 As for our team contains several individuals, the process of creating an appropriate learning environment must address a perception of auditory stimuli and related experiences for every member.
-To identify my personal threshold and comfort levels for auditory stimuli I analyzed my experiences in appropriate situations.
-In order to receive the most accurate information, I conducted both the dichotic listening and the “cocktail party” phenomenon examining.
-The results of these surveys allowed me to get rather clear data on the subject.
+To identify my threshold and comfort levels for acoustic stimuli, I analyzed my experiences in appropriate situations.
+To receive the most accurate information, I conducted both the dichotic listening and the “cocktail party” phenomenon examining.
+The results of these surveys allowed me to get somewhat precise data on the subject.

-During carrying out the “cocktail party” experiment I was able to identify my threshold for auditory stimuli.
-I must admit that my threshold was maximal among all the other members.
+During carrying out the “cocktail party” experiment, I was able to identify my threshold for auditory stimuli.
+I must admit that my limit was maximal among all the other members.
 It means that an individual minimum volume that allowed my attention to producing a response appeared to be the highest in our Learning Team.
 This parameter lowers my personal, and the whole group’s subsequently attention level.
 From the other hand, the result of a dichotic listening experiment was more encouraging with the comparison to previous one.
 The comfort level of my perception of auditory stimuli was rather low.
-It means that the point when I perceived sounds through both ears with maximal comfort was rather a low comparing to those performed by other members (but not lower).
+It means that the point when I perceived sounds through both ears with maximal comfort was instead a little compared to those performed by other members (but not lower).

-My own dividing attention facilitates learning process when I consciously receive two or more auditory stimuli through different channels simultaneously.
-While unconsciously processing some heterogeneous information (as in the “cocktail party” case) my dividing attention level promotes the learning process to a lesser degree.
-Summarizing the information gained during our Learning Team experiments we may assess the level of our group’s learning ability based on dividing attention.
+My dividing attention facilitates learning process when I consciously receive two or more auditory stimuli through different channels simultaneously.
+While unconsciously processing some various information (as in the “cocktail party” case) my dividing attention level promotes the learning process to a lesser degree.
+Summarizing the knowledge gained during our Learning Team experiments we may assess the level of our group’s learning ability based on dividing attention.

 Styles, E. (2005).
 Attention, Perception and Memory; An Integrated Introduction (Psychology Focus).
 Psychology Press.